 \section{Abstract}

-We analyze the local structure of moduli space of genus one stable quasimaps.
-Combining it with the p-fields theory developed in \cite{L}, we prove the hyperplane property for genus one invariants of stable quasimaps to hypersurface in $\PP^n$.
+We analyse the local structure of moduli space of genus one stable quasimaps.
+Combining it with the p-fields theory developed in \cite{L}, we prove the splitting formula for the virtual cycle of stable quasimaps to complete intersections in $\PP^n$.

-\section{introduction}

-There are different approaches to solve the calculation of higher genus Gromov Witten (GW for short) invariants.
-One is using the wall crossing formula between stable maps and stable quasimaps.
+\section{Introduction}

-The moduli space of stable quasimaps to arbitrary GIT quotient, which was constructed and studied by Ciocan-Fontanine, Kim and Maulik \cite{FKM}, is a generalization of stable quotient defined by Marian, Oprea and Pandharipande \cite{MOP}.
-When the target is a projective complete intersection, Ciocan-Fontanine and Kim \cite{FK2} proved that the invariants of stable quasimaps can be related to the GW invariants by mirror map for all genus (see also \cite{FK} and \cite{FK0} for different cases), and \cite{CJR1}, \cite{CJR2} for different proofs.
-The calculation of genus zero invariants of stable quasimaps (stable quotient) was solved by Cooper and Zinger \cite{CZ}, and Ciocan-Fontanine and Kim \cite{FK}.
-Kim and Lho \cite{Kiml} calculate the genus one without markings by using infinitesimally marking.
-Later the author \cite{MLL} gave another proof of that genus one formula.
+The moduli space of stable quasimaps to arbitrary GIT quotient is a generalization of the moduli space of stable quotient defined by Marian, Oprea and Pandharipande \cite{MOP}, which was constructed and studied by Ciocan-Fontanine, Kim and Maulik \cite{FKM}.
+When the target is a projective complete intersection, Ciocan-Fontanine and Kim \cite{FK2} proved that the invariants of stable quasimaps can be related to the Gromov-Witten invariants by mirror map for all genus (see also \cite{FK}, \cite{FK0}, \cite{Zh} for different cases, and \cite{CJR1}, \cite{CJR2} for different proofs).
+The genus zero stable quasimap (stable quotient) invariants of complete intersections are computed by Cooper and Zinger \cite{CZ}, and Ciocan-Fontanine and Kim \cite{FK}.
+Kim and Lho \cite{Kiml} calculate the genus one invariants of complete intersection without markings by using infinitesimal marked points.